A. O. Smith Receives 2025 Silver Edison Award for Sustainable Consumer Product Innovation Learn More >

-The Adapt™ SC models are designed for flexibility, allowing installation in various settings, either indoors or outdoors, with an optional vent cap kit.
-They support PVC venting up to 150 feet, accommodating diverse installation requirements.
-Additionally, for homes with higher hot water demands, up to 12 units can be linked together, ensuring a consistent and ample hot water supply.
+The Adapt® SC models are designed for flexibility, allowing installation in various settings, either indoors or outdoors, with an optional vent cap kit.
+They support both 2" and 3" PVC venting up to 150 feet, accommodating diverse installation requirements.

-These units feature a built-in control display, enabling users to monitor system status, adjust settings, and view error codes easily.
-Certain models feature integrated X3® Scale Prevention Technology while the feature can be added as an optional accessory for Bypass (M) models.
-Patented, the X3 technology provides protection against scale buildup and extends the lifespan of the heat exchanger.
+Certain models feature integrated X3® Scale Prevention Technology, while the feature can be added as an optional accessory for Bypass (M) models.
+Patented X3® technology protects against scale buildup and extends the heat exchanger's lifespan up to 3 times longer than standard tankless models without X3®.

 Still Have Questions?